 If you read my essay in the book I talk about my moments of being the victim of skinhead violence.
 But the only thing I have to say now, looking back, is that although it was violent, people didn't die.
 There was a lot of running when I was 16, there was a lot of jumping off moving buses; just all these tribes of kids running around.
 It was odd.

 Well, when I was a teenager I'd go to a gig at, say, the Hope and Anchor on Upper Street in Islington.
-You'd be seeing some band like Ruts DC or Adam and The Ants – and the crowd was all just kids, 15 to 16, and there were people circulating print materials.
-I mean, it's paper I collected – there's some records and things – but mainly it was about people generating print publications, and circulating them pre-internet.
+You'd be seeing some band like Ruts DC or Adam and The Ants, and the crowd was all just kids—15 to 16, and there were people circulating print materials.
+I mean, it's paper I collected.
+There are some records and things, but mainly it was about people generating print publications, and circulating them pre-internet.